IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 this contract decided that any surplus should be paid to the wallet submitting the :hsobj:`Plutus.Contracts.Tutorial.Escrow.redeem` transaction.
 Since this is part of the intended behaviour of the contract, then our model has to reflect it.
-We can do so with a small extension to the :hsobj:`Plutus.Contract.Test.ContractModel.nextState` function in the model:
+We can do so with a small extension to the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.nextState` function in the model:

 .. literalinclude:: Escrow.hs